Ismail Merchant: Merchant Ivory Productions

 Merchant met American movie director James Ivory at a screening in New York of Ivory's documentary The Sword and the Flute in 1959.
 In May 1961, Merchant and Ivory formed the film production company Merchant Ivory Productions.
 Merchant and Ivory were long-term life partners.
 Their professional and romantic partnership lasted 44 years, from 1961 until Merchant's death in 2005.
-They were both also involved with the gay composer Richard Robbins, with whom they collaborated on several films.
+They were both also involved with the American composer Richard Robbins, with whom they collaborated on many films.

 The Guinness Book of World Records says theirs was the longest partnership in independent cinema history.
 Until Merchant's death in 2005, they produced nearly 40 films, including a number of award winners.
 Novelist Ruth Prawer Jhabvala was the screenwriter for most of their productions.

 In 1963, MIP premiered its first production, The Householder, based upon a novel by Jhabvala (who also wrote the screenplay).
 This feature became the first Indian-made film to be distributed internationally by a major American studio, Columbia Pictures.
 However, it wasn't until the 1970s that partnership "hit on a successful formula for studied, slow-moving pieces ...
 Merchant Ivory became known for their attention to tiny period detail and opulence of their sets".
 Their first success in this style was Jhabvala's adaptation of Henry James's The Europeans.

 In addition to producing, Merchant directed a number of films and two TV features.
 For TV, he directed a short feature entitled Mahatma and the Mad Boy, and a full-length feature, The Courtesans of Bombay, made for Britain's Channel Four.

 Merchant made his film directorial debut with 1993's In Custody based on a novel by Anita Desai, and starring Bollywood actor Shashi Kapoor.
 Filmed in Bhopal, India, it won National Awards from the Government of India for Best Production Design and Special Jury award for lead actor Shashi Kapoor.

 His second directing feature, The Proprietor, starred Jeanne Moreau, Sean Young, Jean-Pierre Aumont and Christopher Cazenove and was filmed on location in Paris, France.

 Of his partnership with Ivory and Jhabvala, Merchant once commented: "It is a strange marriage we have at Merchant Ivory ...
 I am an Indian Muslim, Ruth is a German Jew, and Jim is a Protestant American.
 Someone once described us as a three-headed god.
 Maybe they should have called us a three-headed monster!"